dom-kufel/dom-s-kufel.github.io/about.md

 I am a PhD student at Harvard in many-body quantum physics.
 I am fortunate to be currently working with [Professor Norman Yao](https://www.physics.harvard.edu/people/norman-y-yao) and [Professor Mikhail Lukin](https://www.physics.harvard.edu/people/facpages/lukin).
 I am a member of the inaugural cohort of the Quantum Science and Engineering program, part of the [Harvard Quantum Initiative](https://quantum.harvard.edu/).
 I am broadly interested in theoretical out-of-equilibrium many-body physics, topological phases and aspects of AI in many-body physics.

-Not doing physics I mostly spend my time exercising, running/cycling and playing banjo.
+Not doing physics I mostly spend my time exercising, running, cycling or playing banjo.

-In the past, I have spent my time in the capital of England at UCL and at the [London Centre for Nanotechnology](https://www.london-nano.com/).
+In the past, I have studied in the capital of England at UCL and at the [London Centre for Nanotechnology](https://www.london-nano.com/).
 I graduated with master's degrees in Physics and Quantum Technologies.
 I hail from [Lublin, Poland](https://en.wikipedia.org/wiki/Lublin).

 > **Contact:** dkufel [at] g.harvard.edu
 {:.lead}